akonstodata/nipalsMCIAminimal/README.md

 - Streamlined and well-documented and supported code that is consistent with published theory to enable more efficient algorithm development and extension

+Major differences with the original `nipalsMCIA` implementation, in `nipalsMCIAminimal`:

+- The input is a list of tables in subject x feature format, in the original package, the input is required to be an MAE object.
+- The output is a list, whereas the output is a class in the original package.
+- There are no tutorials for use of the package for biological applications.
+  Please use the original package if you are interested applying the algorithm to multi-omics data.

 **References**